-I also visited Colonel Antoni Łapiński in Warsaw.
-His great sense of humor and serenity hit me from the start.
+in Warsaw.
+His great sense of humo and serenity hit me from the start.
 The Colonel was a young soldier in the 3rd Carpathian Rifle Division, and he so recalled the day of their triumph, May 18, 1944: "For me, this day was especially happy.
 In the early morning, our troops entered the ruins of the abbey at Monte Cassino.
 About 9:00 a.m., I was standing near the Doctor's House, looking at the seized ruins of the abbey.
 That night, I had managed to take a three-hour sleep, resting my head on my medical bag.
 Suddenly, I saw a group of seven soldiers coming from 'the Ravine' ('Gardziel'), led by some officer.
 When they got closer, just a few meters away from me, I recognized the officer, the second lieutenant: it was my brother Józef!
 He looked exactly as when he was released from a forced labor camp a few years before - skeletal, unshaved, in a dirty, tattered uniform.
 This however meant nothing compared to the fact that my brother survived!
 Saying goodbye, he pointed to his soldiers and said: "Look how many alive men I was able to gather after my platoon's attack on Mass Albaneta and the 'Ravine'."
 Before the fight, the platoon counted thirty men and was part of the 6th Infantry Battalion of the 2nd Carpathian Brigade.
-The second time me and my brother met, he told me that ultimately over a dozen more soldiers from this platoon were found alive later - which made up a total of 18 survivors.
+The second time me and my brother met, he told me that ultimately over a dozen more soldiers from this platoon were found alive later which made up a total of 18 survivors.
 All other young soldiers in his platoon were killed on the Monte Cassino slope covered with red poppies."
+In the famous scene of Andrzej

-In the famous scene of Andrzej Wajda's movie Popiół i diament (Ashes and Diamonds), Maciek Chełmicki is standing at the bar counter and talking to his friend Andrzej; in the background Sława Przybylska is singing The Red Poppies on Monte Cassino.
-Maciek sends the vodka shots to Andrzej, shooting them across the counter, then kindles the drinks Andrzej pays tribute to their fallen friends by naming the shots: Haneczka, Wilga, Kossobudzki, Rudy, Kajtek...
+Wajda's movie Popiół i diament (Ashes and Diamonds), Maciek Chełmicki is standing Andrzej pays tribute to their fallen friends by naming the shots: Haneczka, Wilga, Kossobudzki, Rudy, Kajtek...
 He blows out the match when Maciek wants to kindle the last two vodka shots, and says: "We're still alive."
-Maciek bursts into manic laughter.
-Here, again, the song lyrics can be heard: They went to avenge and to kill; on the enemy's destruction, bent; to their honor they harnessed their will.
-After each of my meetings with the veterans, like a déja vu I would replay this scene in my mind.
-It is thanks to my Heroes - in spite of their protests, I will be calling them that - I did experience the scene in real life.
+Maciek bursts song lyrics can be heard: They went to bent; to their honor they harnessed their will.
+After each of my meetings with the the scene in real life.